TwoRavens/TwoRavens/docs/D3M/api_docs/configuration/index.md

 D3M Configuration
 =================

-This application constructs the web page you can see.
+This application is the core component of our D3M interface.
+It stores several crucial configuration about the dataset and task..
 It will generate url based on your operation and pass it to the **View** component.
 After that, **View** will execute corresponding logic code based on the input urls.

 URL Patterns